unadlib/reactant/docs/getting-started.md

-## Getting Started
+# Getting Started

-#### Create a new project
+### Create a new project

 We recommend using the Reactant CLI to quickly create a brand new Reactant project.
-See more information about [Reactant CLI]().
+See more information about [reactant-cli](api/reactant-cli/README.md).

 ```sh
 npx reactant init my-app # default use TypeScript